lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 If you are working with an Account, there is no need to create a client account.
 You can skip this step and jump to [Working with Accounts]().
 </Tip>

-If you are working with a Client account, before moving forward you will need to create a [client account](/resources/client-accounts/create-client-account) for each of your clients to define their basic characteristics.
+If you are working with a Client account, before moving forward, you will need to create a [client account](/resources/client-accounts/create-client-account) for each of your clients to define their basic characteristics.

 <Tip>